US relief checks begin arriving as economic damage piles up

 U.S. manufacturing output dropped 6.3% last month, led by plunging production at auto factories, which have shut down entirely.

-President Trump has been anxious to lift stay-at-home orders and business shutdowns in the U.S. But those aspirations continue to meet stiff resistance on the state and local levels.
+Trump has been anxious to see the stay-at-home orders and business shutdowns lifted in the U.S. But those aspirations continue to meet stiff resistance on the state and local levels.

-On Wednesday, a day after New York City added nearly 4,000 deaths to its toll, in part by counting people who were believed to have the virus but were never tested before they died, liberal Democrat Mayor Bill de Blasio told Fox News that he intends to move cautiously.
+A day after New York City added nearly 4,000 deaths to its toll, in part by counting people who were believed to have the virus but were never tested before they died, liberal Democratic Mayor Bill de Blasio told Fox News that he intends to move cautiously.

 “In this case, I’ll call myself a conservative,” said de Blasio, whose city’s death toll now tops 10,000.
 “Look, I want to see people back to work as much as anyone.
 I feel it urgently.
 But we’ve got to secure the health and safety first of all New Yorkers and, obviously, all Americans. … We get one chance to get it right.”